awsdocs/amazon-appstream2-developer-guide/doc_source/what-is-appstream.md

 A *fleet* consists of streaming instances that run the image that you specify\.
 You can set the desired number of streaming instances for your fleet and configure policies to scale your fleet automatically based on demand\.
 Note that one user requires one instance\.

 **stack**
-A *stack* consists of a fleet, user access policies, and storage configurations\.
+A *stack* consists of an associated fleet, user access policies, and storage configurations\.
 You set up a stack to start streaming applications to users\.

 **user pool**
 Use the *user pool* to manage users and their assigned stacks\.